Introduction

 |

-Luis and Balen(?), Guido, Lorenzo and Luisa, Rafa and Lucia, Bill,
+and Luisa, Rafa and Lucia, Bill, Mike, Joerg and Katja.
+We ate lomo,

 The talk turns to caves, and soon all agree to go caving in Cueva Tinganón.
 10 people, equipped with 5 or 6 lights, drove off to